PENN STATE BEHREND

 Collaborators: A. Chandrasekhar, Co-Author; K. Takahashi, Co-Author; H. Schauerte, Co-Author; F. van Eeden, Co-Author; P. Haffter, Co-Author; J. Kuwada, Co-Author

-Development of Branchiomotor Neurons in Zebrafish, Mechanisms of Development - July (3rd Quarter/Summer), 1997
+Development of Branchiomotor Neurons in Zebrafish, Mechanisms of Development - July, 1997

 Collaborators: A. Chandrasekhar, Co-Author; D. Moens, Co-Author; C. Kimmel, Co-Author; J. Kuwada